Agde: Historical act in Agde : French Clergy and property

-In the history of Roman Catholicism in France, the Council of Agde was held 10 September 506 at Agde, under the presidency of Caesarius of Arles.
+In the history of Roman Catholicism in France, the Council of Agde was held 10 September 506 at Agde, in Saint-André church, under the presidency of Caesarius of Arles.
 It was attended by thirty-five bishops, and its forty-seven genuine canons dealt "with ecclesiastical discipline".
 One of its canons (the seventh), forbidding ecclesiastics to sell or alienate the property of the church from which they derived their living, seems to be the earliest mention of the later system of benefices.

 Population

 Agde's inhabitants are called Agathois.